Coronation Street: Discography

 In 1995, to commemorate the programme's 35th anniversary, a CD titled The Coronation Street Album was released, featuring cover versions of modern songs and standards by contemporary cast members.

-The album charted a Top 40 hit when "The Coronation Street Single" (a double a-side featuring a cover of Monty Python's "Always Look on the Bright Side of Life" by Bill Waddington - with various cast members on backing vocals - on one side and "Something Stupid" by Johnny Briggs & Amanda Barrie on the other) reached number 35 in the Official UK charts.
+The album charted a Top 40 hit when "The Coronation Street Single" (a double a-side featuring a cover of Monty Python's "Always Look on the Bright Side of Life" by Bill Waddington – with various cast members on backing vocals – on one side and "Something Stupid" by Johnny Briggs & Amanda Barrie on the other) reached number 35 in the Official UK charts.

 In 2010, an album featuring songs sung by cast members was released to celebrate 50 years of Coronation Street.
 The album is titled Rogues, Angels, Heroes & Fools, and was later developed into a musical.

 Spin-offs

 Television

 Granada launched one spin-off in 1965, Pardon the Expression, following the story of clothing store manager Leonard Swindley (Arthur Lowe) after he left Weatherfield.
 Swindley's management experience was tested when he was appointed assistant manager at a fictional department store, Dobson and Hawks.
 Granada produced two series of the spin-off, which ended in 1966.

 In 1967, Arthur Lowe returned as Leonard Swindley in Turn Out the Lights, a short-lived sequel to Pardon the Expression.
 It ran for just one series of six episodes before it was cancelled.

+In 1972, Neville Buswell and Graham Haberfield starred as Ray Langton and Jerry Booth in a pilot for a potential spin-off series called Rest Assured.
+Written and produced by H.V.
+Kershaw the pilot had an episode title of Lift Off, and featured Fred Feast (later cast as Fred Gee in Coronation Street) as the lift engineer.
+No series was commissioned.

-From 1985 to 1988 Granada TV produced a sitcom called The Brothers McGregor featuring a pair of half-brothers (one black, one white) who had appeared in a single episode of Coronation Street as old friends of Eddie Yeats and guests at his wedding.
+From 1985 to 1988, Granada TV produced a sitcom called The Brothers McGregor featuring a pair of half-brothers (one black, one white) who had appeared in a single episode of Coronation Street as old friends of Eddie Yeats and guests at his wedding.
 The original actors were unavailable so the characters were recast with Paul Barber and Philip Whitchurch.
 The show ran for 26 episodes over four series.

-In 1985, a sister series, Albion Market was launched.
+In 1985, a sister series, Albion Market, was launched.
 It ran for one year, with 100 episodes produced.